ajackows/Machine-Learning-Object-Detection/README.md

 Next we will obtain the model from the tensor flow github: http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_11_06_2017.tar.gz

 This is the same model used in the examples of tensor flow object detection.
+We will then need to obtain the configuration file for this model from the samples directory within the object detection directory

+models-> research -> obeject-detection -> samples -> config -> ssd_mobilenet_v1.config

-The path and needs image classifiers need to be modified to fit the the images you wish to detect once this is done in the training subdirectory add a  file: object-detection.pbtxt
+The path and needs image classifiers need to be modified to fit the the images you wish to detect.
+The config file will also posess other parameters to the trianing record and test record you may with to edit.
+This config determines how the nerual network will be configured, how many epochs, how many evaluations, and how many classifiers.
+Add this edited file to your training subdirectory within the object-detection directory. once this is done in the training subdirectory add a  file: object-detection.pbtxt
 Write:
 This will change with your object label, a copy of the training forlder used here is in this repository